KorolMariia/Git-battle-ReduxToolkit/README.md

 I used:

 - ReactJS: functional components and hooks
-- Redux
+- Redux-Toolkit
 - React-router-dom
 - GITHUB API
 - Axios
 - Material-UI
-- Netlify for Demo
+- Vercel for Demo

 #### To start the app do (development):